ChrisFH97/IMBot/README.md

 // Will return a RichEmbed() with translation information
 ```
-## Intent-System
-**Bot is capable of comprehending numerous ways of speech to function as intended**
 ## Purge Channels/Users
 **Can be used to remove mass amounts of messages from channels or users.**